-One of the most common design decision that needs to be done for every Citrix Virtual Apps and Desktops (CVAD) project is which provisioning model will meet the business and operational requirements.
-The goal of this article is to describe the most common decision factors, recommendations and different scenarios where certain provisioning model might be a better candidate.
+One of the most common design decisions that needs to be done for every Citrix Virtual Apps and Desktops (CVAD) project is which provisioning model meets the business and operational requirements.
+The goal of this article is to describe the most common decision factors, recommendations, and different scenarios where certain provisioning model might be a better candidate.
 For image management, there are two provisioning models that are commonly used by Citrix administrators to manage their Citrix environment efficiently:

 - Machine Creation Services (MCS)